An American Tradition Since 1868

 Edmund McIlhenny’s recipe book

 Sowing The Seeds

 A food lover and avid gardener, Edmund McIlhenny was given seeds of Capsicum frutescens peppers that had come from Mexico or Central America.
 On Avery Island in South Louisiana, he sowed the seeds, nurtured the plants and delighted in the spicy flavor of the peppers they bore.
-He used a red stick, or "le petit bâton rouge," to measure the ripeness of the peppers.
+Many years later field hands used a little red stick, or 'le petite bâton rouge,' to measure the ripeness of the peppers.
 We still use it today to ensure the quality of our harvest.